6br/goem/README.md

 ```

 ## Install
 Please git clone.
-If you want to use as package, use go get.
+If you want to use it as a package, use go get.

 ```sh
 go get github.com/6br/goem